thetechguy-it/CiscoACI_Ansible/README.md

 # CiscoACI_Ansible
 In this repository you will find some of Ansible playbooks for common and repetitive Cisco ACI tasks.
-Each folder has an indipendent playbook with relative variable/CSV files.
+Each folder has an indipendent playbook with relative variable/CSV files, please remember to change credentials and APIC URL each time.
+The folder has 2 CSV file
+* simple: this is a file where you can find some examples of how to complete the "data.csv" file
+* data: this is the important file.
+The playbook will open the file called "data.csv", don't change the name.

 Clone the repository to gain access to all the playboooks.
 Enjoy :wink: